danielaparker/jsoncons/doc/ref/corelib/basic_json.md

 or objects.
 Every constructor has a version that accepts an allocator argument.
 A long string, byte string, array or object contains a pointer to underlying storage, the allocator is used to allocate that storage, and it is retained in that storage.
 For other data members the allocator argument is ignored.
+For more about allocators, see <a href=json/allocators.md>Allocators</a>.

 When assigned a new `basic_json` value, the old value is overwritten.
 The member data type of the new value may be different from the old value.